-- A procedure-declaration> that does not contain a procedure-scope> element has the same meaning as if it included procedure-scope> element consisting of the Public keyword (section 3.3.5.1). - A procedure-declaration> that includes a procedure-scope> element consisting of the Public keyword or Global keyword declares a public procedure.
+- A <procedure-declaration> that does not contain a <procedure-scope> element has the same meaning as if it included <procedure-scope> element consisting of the Public keyword (section 3.3.5.1). - A <procedure-declaration> that includes a <procedure-scope> element consisting of the Public keyword or Global keyword declares a public procedure.
 The procedure is accessible within the enclosing project.
-If the enclosing module is a class module or is a procedural module that is not a private module, then the procedure is also accessible within projects that reference the enclosing project. - A <procedure-declaration> that includes a <procedure-scope> element consisting of the Private keyword declares a private procedure.
-The procedure is accessible within the enclosing module. - A <procedure-scope> consisting of the keyword Global may not be an element of a <procedure-declaration> contained in a <class-module-code-section> - A procedure-scope> consisting of the keyword Friend may not be an element of a procedure-declaration> contained in a procedural-module-code-section>
+If the enclosing module is a class module or is a procedural module that is not a private module, then the procedure is also accessible within projects that reference the enclosing project. - A <procedure-declaration> that includes a <procedure-scope> element consisting of the Friend keyword declares a friend procedure.
+The procedure is accessible within the enclosing project. - A <procedure-declaration> that includes a <procedure-scope> element consisting of the Private keyword declares a private procedure.
+The procedure is accessible within the enclosing module. - A <procedure-scope> consisting of the keyword Global may not be an element of a <procedure-declaration> contained in a <class-module-code-section> - A <procedure-scope> consisting of the keyword Friend may not be an element of a <proceduredeclaration> contained in a <procedural-module-code-section>